mongzera/zera/README.md

 [Numerical Integrator](https://www.youtube.com/watch?v=-GWTDhOQU6M)

 ### Engine
 Create an Engine object on your main file.
-If you have separate scenes for your games, you can create an Engine object for each.
+If you have separate scenes for your game, you can create an Engine object for each.
-So that each scene can contain its own entities different from other scenes.
+Each scene can contain its own entities different from other scenes.

 ```
 public class Main {